MouseSavers.com - Great deals on all things Disney!

 TripAdvisor says one of your recommended hotels is terrible!

-This is actually not a frequent question, but occasionally I do hear from someone who is really worried about staying at one of the MouseSavers Preferred Hotels because of something they read about the hotel on TripAdvisor.
+This is actually not a frequent question, but occasionally we do hear from someone who is really worried about staying at one of the MouseSavers Preferred Hotels because of something they read about the hotel on TripAdvisor or another online review site.

-I know it's difficult to make a decision about a hotel, particularly when you are traveling from a distance and not familiar with the area.
-That's exactly why I developed the MouseSavers Preferred Hotels program.
-I only recommend about a dozen hotels in the Orlando area, out of hundreds.
-Click here for more information about how they are selected.
+We know it’s difficult to make a decision about a hotel, particularly when you are traveling from a distance and not familiar with the area.
+That’s exactly why we developed the MouseSavers Preferred Hotels program.
+We only recommend about a dozen hotels in the Orlando area, out of hundreds.
+Learn more about how the Preferred Hotels are selected.

-I visit all of the MouseSavers Preferred Hotels regularly, on both announced and unannounced visits.
-On average I visit them twice a year, and I stay at them on a rotating basis.
-I also pay attention to the extensive feedback I receive from my readers about the hotels, which is overwhelmingly positive.
-I sincerely believe you can rely on my recommendations.
+We visit all of the MouseSavers Preferred Hotels regularly, on both announced and unannounced visits.
+On average we visit them twice a year, and we stay at them on a rotating basis.
+We also pay attention to the extensive feedback we receive from our readers about the hotels, which is overwhelmingly positive.
+We sincerely believe you can rely on our recommendations, and they are exactly the same recommendations we give to our own friends and family.

-The problem with TripAdvisor is that absolutely anyone can write a review, including the hotel's competitors and the hotel's own staff.
-(Don't believe me?
-Watch the second half of this video from the Today Show.)
-On TripAdvisor I've seen multiple reviews that were obviously written by the same person about the same hotel stay (even though this isn't officially allowed).
-Naturally that totally messes up the hotel's rankings.
-I've seen more than one review that was a complete fraud: information in the review was so factually inaccurate that I doubted the reviewer had been within miles of the hotel.
+The problem with TripAdvisor is that absolutely anyone can write a review, including the hotel’s competitors and the hotel’s own staff.
+(Don’t believe us?
+Read this article from The Times of London, this article from USA Today or this article on NBC News.)
+On TripAdvisor we’ve seen multiple reviews that were obviously written by the same person about the same hotel stay (even though this isn’t officially allowed).
+Naturally that totally messes up the hotel’s rankings.
+We’ve seen more than one review that was a complete fraud: information in the review was so factually inaccurate that we doubted the reviewer had been within miles of the hotel.

-Of course there are also some reviews by real guests, but some of them may be completely unreasonable or have an axe to grind.
-Guests who were unhappy are much more likely to post reviews than those who had a good stay.
+Of course there are also reviews by real guests, but some of them may be completely unreasonable or have an axe to grind.
+Guests who are unhappy are much more likely to post reviews than those who had a good stay.

-So while I do look at TripAdvisor sometimes, I take the reviews with several grains of salt.
-At minimum, I recommend ignoring the very low and very high reviews and looking at those in the middle, as well as the overall ranking.
+So while we do look at TripAdvisor sometimes, we take the reviews with several grains of salt.
+At minimum, we recommend ignoring the very low and very high reviews and looking at those in the middle.
+Fake reviews are almost always 5 stars or 1 star.
+Also, when reading negative reviews, look especially at reports of how the hotel handled problems.
+All hotels, including big luxury 5-star brands, can have problems; the real test is how they react when those problems are pointed out.

 Questions About Disney Resort Accommodations, Vacation Packages & Discounts